Jijie18/Sleep-Stage-Analyse/README.md

 `time` is usually as same as the name of current file.

 `savedata1` contains 4 columns, the first three column is
-- x_dis the distance from
+- x_dis the distance from in x direction
 - y_dis the distance from radar in y direction
 - speed
 - snr value